Discovery of Atomic Clock-Like Spin Defects in Simple Oxides from First Principles: Methods

-The defects in CaO were created using the ADAQ~\cite{ADAQ,adaq_info} software package.
+The defects in CaO were created using the ADAQ~\cite{ADAQ,adaq_info} software package and the high-throughput toolkit~\cite{armientoDatabaseDrivenHighThroughputCalculations2020}.
 These include vacancies, substitutionals, and interstitials, as well as pair combinations of all single defects.
 The maximum distance between double defects was set to 8.5 \AA, which corresponds approximately to the fourth nearest neighbor distance in CaO.
 The dopants were limited to all non-radioactive elements in the $s$- and $p$-block of the periodic table.
 Using these settings, we generated 15446 defects.
 We then omitted interstitial-interstitial clusters (6581), and were left with 9077 defects that were processed in the automatic screening workflow present in ADAQ, see Ref.~\onlinecite{ADAQ} for more details.

 The lattice parameter of CaO was optimized with the PBE functional and found to be 4.829 \AA, which is close to the experimental value of 4.811 \AA~\cite{doi:10.1063/1.5098673}.
 We used supercells with 512 atoms for CaO and diamond.
-In the case of CaO, considering a dielectric constant of 11.95, we obtained a Lany-Zunger charge correction~\cite{LanyZunger08} of 0.058*q$^2$ eV.
+In the case of CaO, considering a dielectric constant of 11.95, we obtained a Lany-Zunger charge correction~\cite{LanyZunger08} of 0.058*q$^2$ eV (see Supplementary Note 3A for more details).
 We assumed that the choice of the functional (semi-local or hybrid) and charge corrections do not affect the formation energy trend of defects obtained at the PBE level of theory.